JoeyStanley/real/resources.md

 * *[A Guide to Working with US Census Data in R](https://rconsortium.github.io/censusguide/)* by Ari Lamstein and Logan Powell is a nice, brief guide to census data and some places to go if you want to work with it in R.

-* The *[tidycensus](https://walkerke.github.io/tidycensus/) package by [Kyle Walker](http://personal.tcu.edu/kylewalker/) looks really slick and makes it easy to work with census data within the Tidyverse framework.
-This blog post, [Burden of roof: revisiting housing costs with tidycensus](https://austinwehrwein.com/data-visualization/housing/), by [Austin Wehrwein](https://austinwehrwein.com) is a walkthrough of a real-world application with tidycensus.
+* The [tidycensus](https://walkerke.github.io/tidycensus/) package by [Kyle Walker](http://personal.tcu.edu/kylewalker/) looks really slick and makes it easy to work with census data within the Tidyverse framework.
+This blog post, *[Burden of roof: revisiting housing costs with tidycensus](https://austinwehrwein.com/data-visualization/housing/)*, by [Austin Wehrwein](https://austinwehrwein.com) is a walkthrough of a real-world application with tidycensus.